Alecks20/Personal-Website/pages/hosting-my-stuff.md

 - Web Proxy (Nginx): Software that I use to secure my web servers with ssl and also deploy them on my domains, it also lets me run multiple services from the same ip address so I don't need a seperate server for every application.

-- Linux Distro (Ubuntu 22.04 LTS): Chose this linux distro as I am very familiar with it and it just does everything I need to do, im familiar with security on here and I have deployed it many times on my own hardware and in the cloud
+- Linux Distro (Ubuntu 24.04 LTS): Chose this linux distro as I am very familiar with it and it just does everything I need to do, im familiar with security on here and I have deployed it many times on my own hardware and in the cloud

-I hope your learnt something and **have a good rest of your day/night.**